Ali Haidar Pasha: Life in Medina during World War I

 There were rumours upon the Ottoman entry into the world war (1914) that Ḥusayn ibn ʿAlī would be replaced by Ḥaydar, but nothing happened for two years.
 On 10 June 1916, Ḥusayn openly rebelled.
-Within days, the Grand Vizier Said Halim Pasha had invited ʿAlī Ḥaydar by telegram to replace Ḥusayn and the Minister of the Interior, Talaat Pasha, had visited him at his home to confirm the offer.
+Within days, the Grand Vizier Said Halim Pasha invited ʿAlī Ḥaydar by telegram to replace Ḥusayn and the Minister of the Interior, Talaat Pasha, visited him at his home to confirm the offer.
 According to his own account, Ḥaydar reminded Said Halim of their families' intertwined history: "The fall of my own family and the rise of the Aoun, (Note: The Aoun branch of the Banu Hashim.) to which Ḥusayn belongs, was entirely due to Mohammed Ali.
 (Note: Muhammad Ali Pasha was the first khedive of Egypt.)
 You are his grandson and I am the great-grandson of Sherif Ghalib whom he deposed.
 (Note: Ghalib Efendi was deposed in 1827.)
 Now God has given you the opportunity to rectify and redeem the crime of your grandfather."
 In June, Ḥaydar's agent in Jeddah, Ahmed el-Hezazi, was arrested and his house looted by orders of Ḥusayn.

 On 2 July 1916, Ḥusayn was formally dismissed as emir of Mecca and on 16 July, Sultan Mehmed V issued an iradé appointing ʿAlī Ḥaydar in his place.
 On 19 July, ʿAlī Ḥaydar was seen off at the Haydarpaşa railway station by the entire cabinet and the future sultan Mehmed VI.
 Accompanied by a ceremonial guard of 300 infantry and 25 cavalry, he took a train to Damascus, where he was welcomed by Djemal Pasha.
 Djemal, who distrusted him, attached Nureddin Bey to his retinue with instructions to kill Ḥaydar if he tried to contact the British.
 On 29 July, Ḥaydar's party left Damascus; it arrived in Medina, which was being held by Fakhri Pasha against the rebels, on 1 August.
 On 9 August, Ḥaydar issued a proclamation in response to Ḥusayn's earlier publicly circulated letter:

 The enemy has invaded Egypt, the Sudan and India, Yemen, Ahkaf, Oman and vicinity, and this time he made an attempt on Basra. [...]
-El Sherif Hessein leagues himself with that enemy, and is now trying to place the House of God, the Kibla of Islam, and the tomb of the prophet, under the protection of a Christian Government, at war with the Turkish Government. and doing what it can to subjugate all Moslem nations [...]
+El Sherif Hessein leagues himself with that enemy, and is now trying to place the House of God, Islam's Qibla, and the tomb of the prophet, under the protection of a Christian Government, at war with the Turkish Government. and doing what it can to subjugate all Moslem nations [...]

 The British translated it and published it in their intelligence bulletin, but its publication in India and Egypt was forbidden. Ḥaydar meanwhile secured the allegiance of the tribes around Medina by bribery.

 After the Ottoman forces almost captured Mecca in August 1916, they settled down to a siege in Medina.
 In March 1917 the government ordered the troops withdrawn, but Fakhri Pasha convinced Ḥaydar to get the order revoked. Ḥaydar himself left Medina for Damascus that month.
 He continued to hold the title Emir of Mecca until the office was abolished by imperial decree in 1919.